uksb/vqgen/README.md

-# vQmod XML Generator v3.2.1
+# vQmod XML Generator v3.3.0

-* Generate & Edit XML files for use with vQmod versions 2.3.0 or greater
+* Generate & Edit XML files for use with vQmod versions 2.4.0 or greater
-* Built-in vQmod File Manager, vQmod Log Viewer, vQmod Cache File Viewer and Core File Viewer
+* Built-in vQmod File Manager, vQmod Log Viewer and vQmod Cache File Viewer

 **Pre-Requisite**

-vQmod version 2.3.0 is required for this package
+vQmod version 2.4.0 is required for this package

 For further information on vQmod and to download it, please visit http://www.vqmod.com/